NeuPhysics/neutrino/docs/pictures/flavor-isospin.rst

    :class: hint

-   Previously we have already seen the equations for a spinning in magnetic field :ref:`magnetic-spin-angular-momentum-eom`,
+   Previously we have already seen the equations for a spinning in magnetic field (:any:`magnetic-spin-angular-momentum-eom`),

    .. math::
       \frac{d}{dt}\mathbf L = \gamma \mathbf L \times \mathbf B,